-About the same time your baby’s thumb and pointer finger coordinated picking up tiny pieces of lint, those arms and legs started working together to move the newest explorer across the universe.
+About the same time your baby’s thumb and pointer finger coordinate, picking up tiny pieces of lint, those arms and legs start working together to move the newest explorer across the universe.

-“Yesterday I had the biggest scared of my life.
+“Yesterday I had the biggest scare of my life.
 My baby was coughing.
-I didn’t think anything of it until he got purple, and starting breathing heavily.
+I didn’t think anything of it until he turned purple and starting breathing heavily.
 I looked in his mouth, but didn’t see anything.
-About a minute later he started to throw up.
+About a minute later, he started to throw up.
 A little piece of a goldfish cracker came out.
-What are you supposed to do?”
+What was I supposed to do?”

-Every time your baby puts something into his mouth, he’s at risk to choke.
-An object – like a button, penny or piece of food – can block the flow of air from mouth to lungs.
+Every time your baby puts something into his mouth, he’s at risk of choking.
+An object – like a button, penny, or piece of food – can block the flow of air from the mouth to lungs.

 When this happens, no oxygen transfers into the blood.
 Damage to the brain and other vital organs can occur within minutes.

 More than half the victims of childhood choking are infants.
 If your baby is choking, knowing what to do may allow you to save your child’s life.

 When Does Your Baby Need Help?